itsazzad/atlassian-forge-create-templates/README.md

-# Compass componentPage template (Custom UI)
+# Compass componentPage template (UI Kit)

 This project demonstrates the Compass `componentPage` module.
-It contains a Forge app written in Javascript that creates a new subtab called `Hello world` on the Compass component details page, then uses [Custom UI](https://developer.atlassian.com/platform/forge/custom-ui/) to display `Hello world!` on the subtab.
+It contains a Forge app written in Javascript that creates a new subtab called `Hello world` on the Compass component details page, then uses [UI Kit](https://developer.atlassian.com/platform/forge/ui-kit/) to display `Hello world!` on the subtab.

 Compass is currently in Beta.
 See [atlassian.com/compass](https://www.atlassian.com/compass) to request early access to Compass.